 If you haven’t visited the College of Agriculture, we’d love to have you as our guest!
-At one of our Tiger Fridays on Ag Hill, you’ll tour our Ag Hill academic and research facilities, meet faculty advisers and get to know the students, faculty and staff who will help make Auburn your home away from home.
+At one of our Tiger Fridays on Ag Hill in the Fall, you’ll tour our Ag Hill academic and research facilities, meet faculty advisers and get to know the students, faculty and staff who will help make Auburn your home away from home.

 Hosted by the Ag Alumni Association at beautiful Ag Heritage Park, this event draws thousands each homecoming Saturday morning for food, fun and fellowship.
 (Oh, and football, too!)